Crouton-Digital/guide/testnets/namada/shielded-expedition/shielded-transfer-issue.md

 We completed unshielded transfer on  pilot account and tokens was [**successfully**](https://github.com/Crouton-Digital/guide/blob/main/testnets/namada/shielded-expedition/shielded-transfer-issue.md#attempt-to-return-ibc-token-with-shielded-transfer-from-crew-to-pilot) converted back to initial token

 **WE THINK** that sending IBC token with **shielded transfer makes it impossible to use it in future on another account**.
 Because token **contract is changed**, and we receive an [**ERROR**](https://github.com/Crouton-Digital/guide/blob/main/testnets/namada/shielded-expedition/shielded-transfer-issue.md#attempt-to-withdraw-token-from-shielded-to-transparent-address) that Namada **cannot read** this token

+## CONCLUSION EXPERIMENT 2

+We conclude when transferring them through a different channel, the token will have a different contract both in the transparent wallet and in the shielded one.
+We create additional channels and check this.

+As anticipated, we receive an IBC token with a different name due to the use of a different channel.

+1. Checking the pilot's shielded balance
+2. Shielded transfer to the pilot's address
+3. Checking the pilot's shielded balance after the transfer
+4. Checking the crew's shielded balance
+5. Shielded transfer from pilot to crew
+6. Checking the crew's shielded balance after the transfer

+As a result, we received an IBC token with a different contract on the pilot's shielded address.
+Previously, it was tnam1p5z8ruwyu7ha8urhq2l0dhpk2f5dv3ts7uyf2n75, and we received transfer/channel-28/uosmo.

+However, when executing a shielded transaction between the pilot's and crew's addresses, we received the same token with the contract fc53dad0b9f1ee25ea954d3583d63a00e3efc3f60b256e172ffa9e1bc68acb58

 ___
 ## Experiment 1